barsa-sahoo/E-Commerce-Analysis/README.md

 - Top 5 High-Spending Customers: Jacqueline F. ranks highest, with purchases totaling 443K, followed by Toby Richard (421K).
 These customers contribute significantly to overall revenue.

 **Operational Insights:**
-On-Time Deliveries: Only 24.80% of deliveries are on time, indicating a major area for operational improvement.
-Delivery Time has an average delivery time of 10 days might be impacting customer experience, especially in competitive markets.
+- On-Time Deliveries: Only 24.80% of deliveries are on time, indicating a major area for operational improvement.
+Delivery Time has an average delivery time of 10 days might be impacting customer experience.